-Gregory Nemet is a Professor at the University of Wisconsin–Madison in the La Follette School of Public Affairs and the Nelson Institute's Center for Sustainability and the Global Environment.
+Gregory Nemet is a Professor at the University of Wisconsin–Madison's La Follette School of Public Affairs.

 Professor Nemet's research analyzes the process of technological change in energy and its interactions with public policy.
 These projects fall in two areas: (1) empirical analysis identifying the influences on past technological change and (2) modeling of the effects of policy instruments on future technological outcomes.
 The first includes assessment of public policy, research and development, learning by doing, and knowledge spillovers.
 An example of the second is work informing allocation between research and development and demand-side policy instruments to address climate change.